LivelyKernel/lively.next/doc/rationale.md

 debugging approach was code management: Once the number of modules approaches non-trivial numbers it becomes a resource intensive task to manage rewritten and original code in a way that is performant enough for convenient interactive development.
-This especially posed a problem b/c the semnatics of JavaScript allow lexical scoping and with that "hiding" internal module state.
+This especially posed a problem b/c the semantics of JavaScript allow lexical scoping and with that "hiding" internal module state.
 Once a not-transformed conventional JS "module" is defined there is no generic way to instrument it later.